eporetsky/eporetsky.github.io/docs/tutorials/rnaseq.markdown

 ### Creating the genome index files

-We are going to run an analysis on Arabidopsis RNA-seq data so we will need to build
+We are going to run an analysis on Arabidopsis RNA-seq data so we will need to build the HISAT2 index file for the arabidopsis genome and make sure that we have a GTF file.

 ```
 # Build hisat2 genome index for aligning